bianchimario/MARS/README.md

 # Multivariate Asynchronous Random Shapelets (MARS)

+MARS is an interpretable shapelet-based classifier that uses the novel concept of multivariate asynchronous shapelets.
+It can handle highly irregular and unbalanced time series dataset, outperforming state-of-the-art classifiers and anomaly detection algorithms.

 Shapelets are time series subsequences that are maximally representative of a class [1]. <br>

 MARS' shapelets are: